bitmaker-software/cisco-spark-onboarding-bot/README.md

 The `DATABASE_URL` should already be populated, as the `app.json` includes the `heroku-postgresql` add-on.

+For information about how to obtain those variables, please check the [Cisco Spark Integration](#spark-integration) section bellow.

-Run `heroku run bash --app your_app_name` and, after connecting, setup the database with `npm run cleanAndSetupDatabase`.
+Run `heroku run bash --app your_app_name` and, after connecting, setup the database with `npm run cleanAndSetupDatabase` (if you do not have the Heroku CLI installed, you may run those commands directly from Heroku's web interface for the newly created app under *Deploy > More > Run Console*).

 Run `heroku restart --app your_app_name` and everything should be working.